 Software Testing is oriented to “Detection.”
-It’s examining system or an application under controlled condition.
-It’s intentionally making things go wrong when they should not and things happen when they should not.
+It’s examining a system or an application under controlled conditions.
+It’s intentionally making things go wrong when they should not, and things happen when they should not.

-Many time people ask what software testing is?
-What happens in software testing?
-So let’s see.
+Many times, people ask what software testing is?
+What happens in it?
+So, let’s see.

-Software testing is a process to find out difference between Expected Results and Actual Results.
+Software testing is a process to find out the difference between Expected Results and Actual Results.– Software Testing Definition

-Expected Results: – It is the results which are expected after executing the software.
-According to the requirements what a customer has asked for in the software.
+Expected Results: – It is the results that are expected after executing the software.
+According to the requirements that a customer has asked for in the software.

-Actual Results: – When we execute software the behavior of the software or how it reacts, what it gives you at the end of an operation are called as actual results.
+Actual Results: – When we execute software the behavior of the software or how it reacts, what it gives you at the end of operation are called actual results.